-A second phase of TAS modeling is planned to begin in FY 2024 in which the model will be further improved and refined, and additional predictive model scenarios will be produced to guide the Trinity
+In FY 2024, staff kicked of the second phase of TAS modeling, called "TAS Phase II".
+In TAS Phase II the model will be further improved and refined to provide a tool which can help provide technical answers for key policy questions emerging related to management of the Trinity Aquifers.

-Sustainable Yield policymaking and stakeholder engagement process.
 Once completed, the TAS will provide a valuable tool which will allow policy makers and stakeholders to evaluate the potential impacts of management decisions on the Trinity Aquifer.
-In addition, development of the TAS has been a valuable training exercise for Aquifer Science staff, who are now better equipped to evaluate and interact with other groundwater models which are currently under development (such as the Blanco River Aquifer Assessment Tool and the new TWDB Southern Trinity Groundwater Availability Model).
+In addition, development of the TAS has been a valuable training exercise for Aquifer Science staff, who are now better equipped to evaluate and interact with other groundwater models which are currently under development (the new TWDB Southern Trinity Groundwater Availability Model).